venator-ir/CertutilCacheParser/README.md

 https://github.com/user-attachments/assets/302b6ce9-b6f3-401b-b04e-db02582d1362

 ## Purpose
-This tool can be deployed during live system analysis or on a full disk image in most real incident response cases.
+This tool can easily be deployed during live system analysis or on a full disk image in most real IR/Hunt cases.
 The CryptnetUrlCache artifacts often survive even when other evidence has been removed or is unavailable- event logs were cleared, downloaded files were deleted, threat actor cannot be attributed.
+Of course this is only one [LOLBin](https://lolbas-project.github.io/lolbas/Binaries/Certutil/) that can be used to download files, and luckily it leaves alot behind.

 ## Features